TMTimeVR/PlayFab-Login-System/README.md

 # Setup:

-1. Import the PhotonVR, Photon PUN, Photon Voice and the PlayFab Unity package.
+1. Import the PhotonVR, Photon PUN, GCS Wardrobe System, Photon Voice and the PlayFab Unity package.
 You might get prompted to import the TextMeshPro package.
 Please import it.

 2. Go to your PlayFab title and click on "Settings" and then "API Features":
    ![](https://github.com/TMTimeVR/PlayFab-Login-System/blob/main/guide/enable%20settings.png?raw=true)